KeyboardKit/website/pages/pro.md

 Visit [GitHub]({{site.github_url_pro}}) for a full list of features, sample code, online documentation, articles, a demo app etc.

-Note that local autocomplete uses on-device capabilities that may not be available for some of the locales, and that the provided suggestions are not predictable nor as advanced as the native ones.
-You can evaulate it for all locales in the demo app, to see if it meets your needs.
+Note that local autocomplete uses on-device technologies that may not be available for all locales, and that the provided suggestions are not predictable nor as advanced as the native ones.
+You can evaulate the local autocomplete result for all locales in the demo app, to see if it meets your needs.

 ## License terms